dvamedveda/todo/README.md

 - user can add task that need to do, by specifying task's description and hit "Submit" button;
 - application can show to user undone tasks or all tasks, including done tasks from other users;
 - user can mark own tasks as done/undone, and that shown immediately in list;
+- user can predefine some categories for tasks through db
+- user can set few categories for task while creating
 - user cannot done/undone other user's task, but can view it;
 - application supports automatic refreshing state of todo list;
 - web app automatically update/check database state on startup.